ymehili/AREA/docs/product-requirements-document.md

 #### Story 5.1: User Profile Management
 **As a** user, **I want** a profile page to manage my account settings, **so that** I can update my personal information and manage my login methods.
 **Acceptance Criteria**
-1. A new "Profile" page is created in the Flutter application.
+1. A new "Profile" page is created in the client application (web/mobile) application.
 2. The user can view and update their basic information (e.g., name, email address).
 3. The user can change their password if they registered with an email/password.
 4. The user can see which third-party OAuth accounts (e.g., Google) are linked to their profile and can link or unlink them.